Why sleeping next to your dog is the best health decision you can make

 Choose the right size bed

-Make sure your bed is spacious enough to accommodate you and your dog comfortably.
-If you have a bigger dog, consider upgrading to a larger mattress or a king-size bed to ensure everyone has enough room to sleep without crowding each other.
+If you have a larger dog, consider upgrading to a larger mattress or a king-size bed to ensure everyone has enough room to sleep without crowding.

 Establish a designated spot